epam/ai-dial/docs/tutorials/multimodality.md

 Connection to LLMs is realized using so-called **adapters**.
 Refer to [OpenAI](https://github.com/epam/ai-dial-adapter-openai), [Bedrock](https://github.com/epam/ai-dial-adapter-bedrock/?tab=readme-ov-file#supported-models), [Vertex](https://github.com/epam/ai-dial-adapter-vertexai/?tab=readme-ov-file#supported-models) adapters to learn more about them and the supported models.
 You can use [DIAL SDK](https://github.com/epam/ai-dial-sdk) to create custom model adapters.

 AI DIAL has adapters to a variety of text-to-text processing LLMs.
-Refer to [Supported Models](../supported-models) to view th list of supported models.
+Refer to [Supported Models](../supported-models) to view the list of supported models.

 Regarding working with images: